elixir-toniq/norm/README.md

 occurs when conforming values.
 If you need to match on string keys you should specify your schema with string keys.

-Schema's accomodate growth by disregarding any unspecified keys in the input map.
+Schemas accomodate growth by disregarding any unspecified keys in the input map.
 This allows callers to start sending new data over time without coordination with the consuming function.